Benefits of membership

-Through membership, contribute to acheiving BNF’s key charitable objects.
-This is used by some companies as an indicator of Corporate Social Responsibility (CSR) commitment.
+Through membership, contribute to achieving BNF’s key charitable objects.
+This is used by some companies as an indicator of Environmental, Social and Governance (ESG) commitments.
 Examples of BNF’s impact in 2018-2019:

 - 2.79 million people visited our website www.nutrition.org.uk for evidence based nutrition information, an increase of 88% on the previous year;

 - Our education website was used on 303,044 occasions, an increase of 35%;

 - BNF was quoted on average 96 times per month in the media, up from 72 in 2017-2018;

 - BNF Healthy Eating Week attracted registrations from 6,943 school and workplaces/universities (representing 3 million students and employees);

 - Nutrition Bulletin was available in over 14,000 institutions worldwide, and 210,000 papers were downloaded (an increase of 19% on the previous year);